natehiatt/covid_vax_project/README.md

 ![Logistic Reg Coeffs Strengths Bar Graph](images/logreg_coef.png)

 Here we’ve included this graph from our logistic regression model which — unlike our final model — we can use to get a sense of the *direction* in which each factor affected the likelihood of vaccination
-Our top two strongest predictors are the percentage of white citizens and the percentage of ReBeing more white makes a county more likely to have achieved full vaccination
+Our top two strongest predictors are the percentage of white citizens and the percentage of Republicans in that county:
-Being more republican makes a county less likely to have achieved full vaccination
+Being more white makes a county more likely to have achieved full vaccination Being more republican makes a county less likely to have achieved full vaccination

 We can conclude from our final model that of our included predictors, partisanship and race are strongest determinants of vaccine access.
 We cover the value of these conclusions below.